By: Amy Braden – HDSDC 2013 Secretary

 very little experience with clubs, what have your experiences been?

-EVENTS: Would we want to sponsor weekly dances, seasonal dances, special dances?
+Would we want to sponsor weekly dances, seasonal dances, special dances?
 The

 ideal organization would have a membership representing all types of